Show summary Hide summary

 What is the origin and meaning of the first name Sasuke? 🌸

-Well, that doesn’t mean the choice of the name for the Naruto character was totally random.
-I find that the writer played on this notion of support but paradoxically, Sasuke is also very independent and tormented.
+Well, it doesn’t mean the choice of the name for the Naruto character was totally accidental.
+I think the writer played on this notion of support but paradoxically, Sasuke is also very independent and tormented.
 A name with a nice paradox.

 The cultural and historical origins of the first name Sasuke